We believe great wines begin in the vineyard.

 Enchanted Way Vineyard was planted in 2018 after St. Innocent purchased its very own property in the hills of South Salem.
 The property is currently 47.55 acres, with 15 acres planted to vines.
 Learn More »

-Zenith, our estate vineyard, is centrally located in the Eola-Amity Hill AVA eleven miles northwest of Salem, Oregon.
+Zenith is centrally located in the Eola-Amity Hill AVA eleven miles northwest of Salem, Oregon.
 Learn More »

 Temperance Hill Vineyard is located in the Eola-Amity Hills AVA.
 Situated at 860' atop the hillside, this is our coolest vineyard making it the last to ripen.
 Learn More »